timeplus-io/chameleon/generator/README.md

 # Server mode

-run `generator -S` will run generator in a server mode, you can call REST API to create/get/delete new generator job
+run `generator -S` will run generator in a server mode, you can call REST API to create/get/delete new generator job.

-run `make gen`
+the server is running at `http://localhost:3000/` and you can visit `http://localhost:3000/swagger/index.html` for API doc.

 # Generating Stream Data